 Currently, there are five chromogenic black-and-white films available in 35mm format: Ilford XP2 Super 400, Kodak Black & White 400, Kodak Professional Portra 400BW, Kodak Professional T400 CN, and Konica Monochrome VX400.
 Portra 400BW was designed specifically to be printed on color paper; the others produce best results when printed on black-and-white papers, but can also be printed on color papers.
 XP2 and the two Kodak pro films are also available in larger formats; Black …

 Marketing is not only about raising money.
 Savvy marketing influences people to come alongside you and help you do things they may never do on their own.
 An intelligent Web site content strategy provides you with the foundation to attract visitors, keeps them interested in your mission or cause, and encourages them to keep coming back for more.
-And yes… you can and will raise funds in the process.
+And yes… you can and will raise funds in the process, says the experts at a business opportunity search engine for entrepreneurs.

 Although there is no guarantee that block exemption will be outlawed, manufacturers are concerned that any change in the legislation may cut off their all-important channel to the customers, which is primarily through the dealer network.